GRAINS-Corn highest since 2013, soy tops $15 and wheat over $7 on supply fears

 CHICAGO, April 22 (Reuters) - U.S. corn, wheat and soybean futures hit multi-year highs on Thursday as concerns about tightening global grain supplies triggered short-covering and fund-driven buying, analysts said.

-Nearby Chicago Board of Trade corn and wheat futures rose their respective daily limits, with front-month wheat Wc1 above $7 a bushel and soybeans Sc1 above $15, both for the first time since 2014.
+Nearby Chicago Board of Trade corn futures closed up their daily 25-cent limit.
+Front-month CBOT wheat Wc1rose above $7 a bushel and soybeans Sc1 above $15, both for the first time since 2014.
 CBOT corn Cc1, which surpassed $6 this month, hit its highest level since 2013.

 "These markets are largely over-bought and past due for a correction, but nobody wants to step in front of this train until the momentum turns," StoneX chief commodities economist Arlan Suderman wrote in a client note.